Al Jazeera Media Network: Al Jazeera Arabic

+Al Jazeera Arabic was launched on 1 November 1996, by the government of Qatar.
 Noted for its journalistic professionalism, especially when contrasted with other Arab news organizations, Al Jazeera gained popularity in the Arab world as an alternative to the previous landscape of largely local state-owned broadcasters, with its early coverage being openly critical of autocratic leaders in the region, as well as hosting a wide range of viewpoints, gaining credibility through its extensive frontline coverage of the Second Intifada and the Iraq War.
+It is a trusted source of news in the Arab and Muslim world.
+In 2004 Al Jazeera was listed among Time's 100 most influential list.
 Al Jazeera Arabic is editorially independent from Al Jazeera English.
-While the news network insists on its editorial independence the network is widely seen by foreign governments as a soft power tool for Qatar.
+While the news network insists it has editorial independence, the network is widely seen by foreign governments as a soft power tool for Qatar.